 Sometimes the concepts will be revisited in the new year.
-Take a look at your curriculum or lesson plans of choice.
+Take a look at your curriculum or lesson plans of choice for the coming year.
 Are some of those concepts covered again?
 Will it be possible to enrich those planned lessons to emphasize skills and concepts that need to be relearned?

 Next look at the “big picture” concepts or topics that you did not cover through the course of the year.
-These are concepts that are best looked at through the eyes of multi-year planning.
+These are concepts that are best viewed through the lens of multi-year planning.

-Approach science in a similar fashion, ensuring that your child is introduced to foundational topics throughout the elementary and middle school years that will prepare him or her for high school science.
+Approach your science year-end evaluation in a similar fashion, ensuring that your child is introduced to foundational topics throughout the elementary and middle school years that will prepare them for high school science.